-Cara Sur is a small winery formed in 2011 as a partnership between two couples who were inspired to revive ancestral vines and produce wines from traditional Argentine varietals.
+Cara Sur was formed in 2011 as a partnership between two couples inspired to revive ancestral vines and produce wines from traditional Argentine varietals.
 Sebastián Zuccardi and Marcela Manini teamed up with Nuria Año Gargiulo and Pancho Burgallo, an avid mountaineering couple who live in Barreal, in the Calingasta Valley of San Juan, north of Mendoza.
-They produce wines made from 80 year old Muscatel, Muscatel Negro, Bonarda, and Criola Chica, the Argentine iteration of Pais (a.k.a.
-Listan Prieto / Mission).
-The vines were trained to a Parral, a ceiling-trellised system that provides shade and maximizes airflow.
-The vineyard sits alongside the Los Patos River in Barreal on stony soil at 1500 meters above sea level.
-The Cara Sur wines are made in a tiny winery next to Pancho and Nuria’s home where they produce small quantities via minimal intervention.
-Sebastian and Marcela regularly make the trip north to Barreal to work alongside Pancho and Nuria.
-The quartet are quietly producing some of the most unique wines from one of the most underrated microclimates of Argentina.
+They produce wines from 80 year old vines of Moscatel, Moscatel Negro, Bonarda Piedmontese, and Criolla Chica (the Argentine iteration of Pais).
+The vines are Parral trained, a ceiling-trellised system that provides shade and maximizes airflow.
+The vineyard sits alongside the Los Patos River on stony soil at 1500 meters above sea level.
+The Cara Sur wines are made in a tiny winery next to Pancho and Nuria’s home where they produce small quantities with minimal intervention.
+Sebastian and Marcela regularly make the trip north to work alongside Pancho and Nuria.
+The quartet are producing some of the most unique wines from one of the most underrated microclimates of Argentina.
 Cara Sur translates to South Face and refers to the more challenging approach to Cerro Mercedario one of Argentina’s tallest peaks, which can be seen from Barreal.